-With our four mills, four packaging plants and our sales offices in France and Norway, we’ve accomplished a lot in the last hundred years.
+With our mills, packaging plants and sales offices, we’ve accomplished a lot in the last hundred years.
 Our timeline shows where we came from and where we’re headed.

 Start of strawboard plant De Dollard in Bad Nieuweschans (NL).

 The mill in Oude Pekela (NL) was founded as N.V.
 Strokartonfabriek “de Kroon” by 4 investors.
 A startup was made with three board machines and straw as raw material.

 The mill in Coevorden (NL) was founded as Cooperative “Drents-Overijsselse Stroocartonindustrie”

 Startup of Cooperation strawboard plant “de Halm” with the plant in Hoogkerk (NL).

 Gebr.
 Sparreboom started a converting plant in Nieuwe Pekela (NL).

 In 1931 about 1.6 million kilograms of straw were lost by fire in the Oude Pekela mill (NL).
 The year after that, the factory, which at that time had about 80 employees, closed down again.

 In 1937 the factory underwent an overall expansion and modernization.
 The offices of the factory were moved to the place where the overseer's house was while the existing offices were built close to the factory.
 The entire building was modernized and the steam engine was replaced by an electrically driven machine.